code7410/math-quiz-app/README.md

+# About Me

+I'm Aayan, a Year 9 student learning to code with Python.
+This is one of my first complete projects, and I built it to understand how logic, loops, user interaction and file saving work together.

 # 🧮 Math Quiz App

-A Python console app that asks random math questions, tracks score and time, and logs results to a file.
-Designed and built by me during his early Python learning journey.
+A Python console application that generates random math questions, tracks the user's score, time taken, and selected difficulty level (easy, medium, hard), and logs the results to a text file.

 ---